mathyingulu1/MathyBooksStore/MathyBooksStore/README.txt

 2:05 then install the nuGet packaget for dapper
 2:15 now Im gonna add a new class in the Repository folder call SP_Call.cs 2:20 going to bed gonna fix this and finish up everyhthing tomorrow

+2021-11-14 12:00 Started to work on my errors but still can't fix it Im getting errors on my ApplicationDbContext.cs 12:02 still tryna figure out how to fix it
+12:10 I try to move on to the next part and create an Interface inside the IRepository folder calle IUniofWork.cs 12:13I updated the code inside the new interface created 12:24 I created an Interface UnitofWork inside the Repository file and modify the code 12:25 Im still getting bunch of errors, arghhhhhhhhh....dn't know how to fix it....God...